felixfelicisdgnr/felixfelicisdgnr/README.md

 ###   Hi!
 Welcome to my Github profile 👋

+ 🖐🏼 I am a recent computer engineering graduate pursuing a career as an Android developer.

  👯 I was the Team Lead of Google Developer Student Clubs at Kocaeli University from 2022 to 2023.